STAFF BLOG OUTDOORS WITH SAM COOK Twin Cities men catch big sturgeon on Rainy River

 Outdoors writer Doug Smith at the Minneapolis Star Tribune has a story today about two Twin Cities men who caught and released a 71-inch sturgeon on the Rainy River.
 Here's the story....
 Posted on 4/16/14 at 11:44 AM

-STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Digging out, gearing up on Lake of the Woods
+STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Spring fishing underway (finally!) on Rainy River

 STAFF BLOG AREAVOICES COMMUNITY Areavoices Digest #35 - Father's Day blogs